 Any way you eat it, I'm sure you'll love this cilantro pesto recipe!

-This is a take on the traditional pesto, with cilantro and almonds.
-It comes together in minutes, keeps for a few weeks in the refrigerator and can be used in anything from pasta to sandwiches or salad dressing.
+This super easy pesto recipe is a take on the traditional condiment.
+Made with cilantro and almonds, it comes together in minutes, keeps for a few weeks in the fridge and is excellent with pasta, sandwiches, and soup.

 - Total Time: 10 minutes